-1. Introduce the concepts of object-oriented programming and features of object-oriented programming languages.
-2. To learn advanced features of the C++ programming language as a continuation of the previous course.
-3. To learn the characteristics of an object-oriented programming language: data abstraction and information hiding, inheritance, and dynamic binding of the messages to the methods 4.
+1. To learn advanced features of the C++ programming language as a continuation of the previous course.
+2. To learn the characteristics of an object-oriented programming language: data abstraction and information hiding, inheritance, and dynamic binding of the messages to the methods 3.
 To learn the basic principles of object-oriented design and software engineering in terms of software reuse and managing complexity.
-5. To enhance problem solving and programming skills in C++ with extensive programming projects
+4. To enhance problem solving and programming skills in C++ with extensive programming projects

-CO1 Explain basic concepts of object-oriented programming.
-CO2 Use the characteristics of an object-oriented programming language in a program.
-CO3 Use the basic object-oriented design principles in computer problem solving CO4 Develop their own Applications /Projects using C++ CO5 Simulate the problem in the subjects like Operating system, Computer networks and real world problems.
+CO1 Use the characteristics of an object-oriented programming language in a program.
+CO2 Use the basic object-oriented design principles in computer problem solving CO3 Develop their own Applications /Projects using C++ CO4 Simulate the problem in the subjects like Operating system, Computer networks and real world problems.